Behavioural Economics in Insects

 Ants prefer food which they worked hard for.

 Key to much of our work is quantifying how much insects value things.
-A powerful approach is training animals two two or more options, each associated with a smell, and then afterwards asking them which smell they prefer (for example, on a Y-maze for ants).
+A powerful approach is training animals two two or more options, each associated with a smell or colour, and then afterwards asking them which they prefer (for example, on a Y-maze for ants or using artificial flowers with bees).
 We can also tell how much an insect likes a reward by its feeding behaviour.

 Ants offer another source of insight into value perception: pheromone deposition.
 They deposit more pheromone for things they perceive as higher value - look on the right to see what we mean.
 Interestingly, this might tell us something subtly different from choice: it might tell us what ants "like", which is potentially different from what they choose, i.e. "want".